lukekasper/Personal-Projects/Linux Cmds.md

   - `-n1`: used with `-p` checks for confirmation after each iteration of `rm`
   - `command1 | xargs -I % /bin/bash -c 'command2 %; command3 %'`: allows the user to run multiple cmds by storing the output into a placeholder variable with `-I`
     - `testing cat todelete.txt | xargs -p -I % sh -c 'ls %; rm %'`
+- `man <command>`: prints out cmd manual
+  - `tldr <command>`: abbreviated overview of command
+  - use the `q` key to escape the man page
+- `alias ll='ls -al'`: create an alias for a cmd with optional flags
+  - calling `alias` with no options shows all defined aliases
+  - resets once shell is closed unless defined in shell configuration (`~/.bashrc` or `~/.profile` or `~/.bash_profile`)
+  - single quotes: variable is defined at definition time
+  - double quptes: variable is defined at invocation time

 ### User Interactions
 - `whoami`: print user logged in to terminal (`who am i` prints additional info)